Predicting high-dimensional heterogeneous time series employing generalized local states: Experiments

 To test the usefulness of \gls{gls} for non-locally interacting systems, we use the \gls{ks} and \gls{l96} systems to artificially create such a non-locally interacting test system.
-As depicted in Figure~S7~\cite{PRLSM2020} we do this by concatenating both systems and then randomly shuffling the 80 variables of the combined system.
+As depicted in Figure~\ref{fig:L96_KS_before_and_after_shuffle_v1_min} we do this by concatenating both systems and then randomly shuffling the 80 variables of the combined system.

 As this combined system now is a composite of two systems with different time steps, it does not have a well defined Lyapunov exponent any more.
 For the sake of consistency we nonetheless continue the time axis rescaling in terms of Lyapunov exponents.
-To do so we use the larger of the two system's time steps per Lyapunov time as calculated in table~S1~\cite{PRLSM2020}, hence at worst slightly underestimating our short term prediction results.
+To do so we use the larger of the two system's time steps per Lyapunov time as calculated in table~\ref{tab:system_lyap_properties}, hence at worst slightly underestimating our short term prediction results.

 As before, we can also calculate the \gls{sn}, \gls{cc} and \gls{mi} neighborhoods for this new concatenated system.
 The \gls{cc} and \gls{mi} neighborhoods are shown in Figure~\ref{fig:L96_KS_neighboorhoods}.